List of UK top-ten singles in 2023: Kenya Grace becomes only the second British female solo act to top the UK Charts with a self-produced and self-written track

 On 13 October 2023 (19 October 2023, week ending), Kenya Grace topped the UK Singles Chart with "Strangers" during its fourth week in the top 10.
 Grace became the first female British solo act to top the UK Singles Chart with an entirely self-written and self-produced track since Kate Bush's "Running Up That Hill" in June 2022.
 She also became the first British female act to reach number one with her debut solo single since Ella Henderson reached number one with "Ghost" in June 2014.

 Taylor Swift secures her second Official Chart Double

-On 3 November 2023 (9 November 2023, week ending), Taylor Swift simultaneously topped both the UK Singles Chart with "Is It Over Now?" and the UK Albums Chart with 1989 (Taylor's Version), securing the prestigious Chart Double for the second time.
+On 3 November 2023 (9 November 2023, week ending), Taylor Swift simultaneously topped both the UK Singles Chart with "Is It Over Now?
+(Taylor's Version)" and the UK Albums Chart with 1989 (Taylor's Version), securing the prestigious Chart Double for the second time.
 Swift last achieved this feat in October 2022 when "Anti-Hero" and Midnights simultaneously debuted atop the singles and albums charts, respectively.